AutodeskGames/stingray-docs/source/stingray_help/deploying/package_for_ios.md

 To package a project for iOS:

-1. If you haven't done so already, set up the ~{ Requirements for iOS game development }~.
+1. If you haven't done so already, follow the first-time setup instructions under ~{ Get started on iOS }~.
 This includes running the Stingray iOS re-signing server on a Mac OS X machine on your network, and generating the *.ipa* file for the Stingray engine.
 2. In the Stingray Editor, open the **Deployer** panel to the iOS tab and enter the required information.
 (See below.)
 3. Click **Package Project for iOS**.